wevisdemo/parliament-watch/src/models/README.md

   BillEvent }o--o| Voting: "can refer to"
   Party ||--o{ Promise: "makes"
-  Promise ||--|{ PromiseProgress: "are tracked with" PromiseProgress }o..o{ BillEvent: "can refer to"
+  Promise ||--|{ PromiseProgress: "are tracked with" PromiseProgress }o..o| BillEvent: "can refer to"

   Politician {
     string id PK "firstname-lastname"